Killing Bigfoot with Bad Science

 2. Being delusional: Seeing detailed Bigfoots in a blurry photograph that shows no such thing.

-Half the Bigfoot web sites out there show numerous photographs of bushes and wooded areas, with certain areas circled.
+Half the Bigfoot websites out there show numerous photographs of bushes and wooded areas, with certain areas circled.
 There's nothing within the circled area except other bushes; maybe a shadow, or a dark branch.
 But wait!
 Here's a detailed sketch of what's hiding inside that shadow.
-I'm not a psychologist so I won't presume to affix a label to this phenomenon; but seeing things in pictures that aren't there, and then obsessing over it, does not strike me as healthy.
-It's certainly more effective at raising concern for the claimant, than it is at convincing anyone that Bigfoot exists.
+Informally, we call these photographs blobsquatches.
+Formally, we call the perceptual phenomenon of wrongly seeing things in random photos or random data apophenia.
+Proper research methodology seeks to eliminate faulty data — such as that produced by apophenia — rather than letting it stand unchallenged.
+Presenting a blobsquatch as data succeeds better at raising concern for the claimant's acumen than it does at proving Bigfoot.
 If all you have is bad evidence, you're better off not presenting it.

-3. Doing bad science: Seeking to support a preconceived conclusion.
+3. Doing science backwards: Seeking to support a preconceived conclusion.

 Science doesn't work by starting with the goal of proving something and then assembling whatever evidence you can find that supports it.
 That's doing propaganda, not science.
-Start with a testable hypothesis, and then form a theory based on the evidence revealed by the data.
+Start with a repeatable observation, form a testable hypothesis to explain the observation, and then form a theory based on the evidence revealed by the data.
 Of course, following this method is going to make it pretty hard to come up with a theory that's supportive of Bigfoot, but that's what it's going to take if Bigfoot supporters hope to prove their point.

-I know you're going to listen to all of this and conclude that I'm the pro-Bigfoot guy.
+Some of you may listen to this and conclude that I'm a closet pro-Bigfoot guy.
 I'll admit to being a Bigfoot hopeful (a hope based more on emotion than on any actual likelihood), but certainly not a believer.
 My point is simply that both sides of every debate contain a lot chaff along with the wheat.
 Both sides of every skeptical issue believe that they're right, but even those on the side that is right (and by that, I mean whichever side you're on) can probably stand to clean up their act a little, no matter what the issue is.

 References & Further Reading